Presidency Alerts On Smear Campaign Against PMB

 By Jonathan Nda – Isaiah

-The presidency has said there is compelling reason to alert the nation of another orchestrated smear campaign against President Muhammadu Buhari, using some online newspapers and blogs.
+The presidency has said there was a compelling reason to alert the nation of another orchestrated smear campaign against President Muhammadu Buhari, using some online newspapers and blogs.

-The campaign, according to a statement by presidential spokesman, Femi Adesina said scheduled to be launched anytime soon through editorials and purported special investigative stories, is designed to further exacerbate tension in the land, by portraying the President as pandering to ethnic and other primordial tendencies, contrary to his pledge to belong to all Nigerians.
+The campaign, according to a statement by presidential spokesman, Femi Adesina, is scheduled to be launched anytime soon through editorials and purported special investigative stories designed to further exacerbate tension in the land, by portraying the president as pandering to ethnic and other primordial tendencies, contrary to his pledge to belong to all Nigerians.

-He explained that Impeccable security findings indicate that those behind the plot have procured online blogs and newspapers, which are to launch coordinated publications, alleging subjugation and suppression of a particular religion and ethnic groups.
+He explained that impeccable security findings indicated that those behind the plot have procured online blogs and newspapers, which are to launch coordinated publications, alleging subjugation and suppression of a particular religion and ethnic groups.

 According to him, a specific medium has so far contacted some opinion leaders, especially those very critical of President Buhari.